Skip to main content

 • Projects

 For example, during radioactive waste treatment, the process of dissolving waste is often quite slow.
 To understand why, researchers used high-field magic angle spinning nuclear magnetic resonance spectroscopy to get a close-up view of how gibbsite, a type of aluminum crystal, forms and dissolves.
-They discovered that the process involves a complicated (and slow!) change in geometry that had not been fully understood.
+They discovered that the process involves a complicated (and slow!) change in structure that had not been fully understood.
 The team captured real-time system dynamics as a function of experimental conditions, revealing previously unknown details.
 Understanding how aluminum coordination changes in extreme environments may lead to efficiencies in aluminum production and accelerate radioactive waste processing.

 Recent News